FederatedAI/FATE/examples/federatedml-1.0-examples/hetero_feature_binning/README.md

-## Hetero Feature Selection Configuration Usage Guide.
+## Hetero Feature Binning Configuration Usage Guide.

 This section introduces the dsl and conf for usage of different type of task.